 Small desert villages where the nights are pure dark and the sky full of bright stars, this is what make the vast barren lands of Iran magnificent.
 This astronomy experience is a blend of the bests which leads you away from classical sightseeing, to discover the hidden life of rural Iran.
-Experience the unique night sky of Iran's desert, with no light pollution, to become a real amateur astronomer, while visiting off the beaten tracks natural sights that you can hardly find in any travel books.
-Sand dunes, stone formations, waterfalls and rivers in the desert, cave village, hottest spot on earth: these are some of the highlights to spice up your trip to Iran with a six-day tour full of unforgettable experiences, as you will live Iran from the inside and collect the most intimate knowledge about this impressive country.
+Experience the unique night sky of Iran's desert, with no light pollution, to become a real amateur astronomer, while visiting off-the-beaten tracks and natural sights that you can hardly find in any travel books.
+Sand dunes, stone formations, waterfalls and rivers in the desert, cave villages, the hottest spot on earth: these are some of the highlights to spice up your trip to Iran with a six-day tour full of unforgettable experiences, as you will live Iran from the inside and collect the most intimate knowledge about this impressive country.

 Visiting Iran off-the-beaten tracks via its desert villages and oases